daniellittledev/Blog/src/content/posts/power-query-the-m-language.md

 In this expression, we have a list of pets which contains the result of some API calls to a web service.
 However, only the first element of the array is ever accessed and because Power Query is lazy the second fetch will never actually be evaluated.
 In a custom connector, this could be used to access a paged rest API in order to import a table.
 And because evaluation is lazy using the standard `take` function will only fetch the pages that are needed are fetched.

 It's exciting to see functional programming, especially a language as interesting as Power Query, popping up in the mainstream.
 I had a blast learning about Power Query and I learnt so much along the way.
-If you're interested in trying out a functional fist language, whatever it may be, I encourage you, now is the time to check one out!
+If you're interested in trying out a functional first language, whatever it may be, I encourage you, now is the time to check one out!